Michael Dourson tapped to lead U.S. EPA chemical program

 For example, “Dourson and TERA have worked extensively for the Texas Department of Environmental Quality to undermine EPA air pollution regulations,” Denison says.
 While at TERA, Dourson also received funding from ACC to set up a website for children on chemical safety, Denison adds.

 Dourson is the author of a book series, “Evidence of Faith,” that aims to integrate science and religion.
-His “judicious integration of faith and the sciences has struck me as impressive as it is rare,” says the Rev. John Arthur Nunes, president of Concordia College, a Lutheran school in New York.
+His “judicious integration of faith and the sciences has struck me as impressive as it is rare,” says the Rev. John Arthur Nunes, president of Concordia College-New York, a Lutheran school.

 Join the conversation